huggingface/datasets/metrics/perplexity/README.md

 ```

 ## Limitations and Bias
-This metric is limited in that it isn't comparable between models or datasets.
+Note that the output value is based heavily on what text the model was trained on.
+This means that perplexity scores are not comparable between models or datasets.

 ## Citation